MissionMarsFourthHorizon/operation-max/CSharp/exercise6-MoodDetection.md

     ```CSharp
     public async Task StartAsync(IDialogContext context)
     {
-        PromptDialog.Text(context, this.MessageReciveAsync, "Can you please give me feedback about this experience?");
+        PromptDialog.Text(context, this.MessageReceivedAsync, "Can you please give me feedback about this experience?");
     }
     ```

-1. Add a new method called `MessageReciveAsync`.
+1. Add a new method called `MessageReceivedAsync`.
 This method receives the user's response and sends it to the Text Analytics API to evaluate the user sentiments.
 Depending on the response (greater or lower than 0.5) a different message is displayed to the user.

     ```CSharp
-    public async Task MessageReciveAsync(IDialogContext context, IAwaitable<string> result)
+    public async Task MessageReceivedAsync(IDialogContext context, IAwaitable<string> result)
     {
         var response = await result;